saurabh-pk/api-bq-logger/README.md

 #### Manual download

-You can manually download perfect-scrollbar from [Releases](https://github.com/saurabh-pk/api-bq-logger/releases).
+You can manually download api-bq-logger from [Releases](https://github.com/saurabh-pk/api-bq-logger/releases).

 #### From sources